usexfg/DIGM/DIGM-LIGHTPAPER.md

 The modern music industry, for all its convenience, has a fundamental problem: it is a centralized system that has devalued music and disenfranchised its creators.
 Artists, the lifeblood of the industry, are often the last to be compensated, receiving mere fractions of a penny per stream after a labyrinth of intermediaries take their cut.

-DIGM (Decentralized Independent Groove Marketplace) is a direct response to this broken model.
-It is not another streaming service; it is a foundational, peer-to-peer protocol for a new music economy—one built on principles of ownership, transparency, and direct value exchange.
+DIGM (Decentralized Independent ₲roove Marketplace) is a direct response to this broken model.
+It is not another streaming service; it is a foundational, peer-to-peer protocol for a new music economy— one built on principles of ownership in audio, transparency in metrics, and privacy in direct value exchange.

-Our vision is simple: **empower artists to control their work and earn 100% of their revenue, while rewarding listeners for their engagement and support.**
+Our vision is simple: **empower artists to preserve control of the their work and keep 100% of their earnings, while rewarding listeners for their engagement and support.**

-## **2. The DIGM Ecosystem: A Symphony of Three Parts**
+## **2. The DI₲M Ecosystem: A Symphony of Three Parts**

-DIGM is a comprehensive platform that integrates three core components into a single, user-friendly desktop application (with mobile to follow).
+DI₲M is a comprehensive platform that integrates three core components into a single, user-friendly desktop application (with mobile to follow).

 *   **The Marketplace:** A vibrant, decentralized bazaar where artists can sell their audio albums directly to listeners.
 All payments are peer-to-peer, using the Fuego (XFG) cryptocurrency, ensuring artists retain the full value of every sale.
 *   **The Wallet:** A built-in, non-custodial wallet that seamlessly manages a user's digital assets: